Audition for the WYSO Orchestras

 If you are new to WYSO, the only way to join a WYSO orchestra is to Audition.
 You do not have the choice of Reserving a Seat.

-- This means you will need to BOOK AN AUDITION APPOINTMENT and pay the $35 Audition fee.
+This means you will need to book an audition appointment and pay the $50 Audition fee.
+Click here to sign up for an audition appointment.

 - Prepare to present your scales, solo, excerpts, and sight-reading (if you are a strings player) in front of next year’s conductors.